nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Enter <code>add</code> to view an _empty_ profile page to [add](#adding-a-fosterer-through-the-profile-page-add) a fosterer.
 2. Enter either <code>edit INDEX</code> or <code>view INDEX</code> to [edit](#editing-a-fosterers-detail-through-the-profile-page-edit) or [view](#viewing-a-fosterers-detail-view) the fosterer at index <code>INDEX</code> in Foster Family.

-Let's say you want to open a profile of a fosterer name Benson Meie who is currently on index 1.
+Let's say you want to open the profile page of a fosterer name Benson Meie who is currently at index 1.
 ![Benson](images/screenshots/BensonMeieView.png)
 <br>

-Simply enter <code>view 1</code> like the example above, which opens the profile page of the fosterer at index 1, Benson Meie.
+To do so, enter <code>view 1</code> as shown in the image above, which opens the profile page of the fosterer at index 1, Benson Meie.

 ![Example profile](images/screenshots/EditExample.png)

 <br>

-#### Navigating through fields
+#### Navigating through the fields
 Typing in the name of the field you want to edit, or substrings of the field, directs your cursor to the textbox, allowing you to make changes.

 ![Before typing name](images/screenshots/BeforeEnteringName.png)